 Introduction to PostgreSQL Data Types

-All the application that operates using the data must have a database where all of the application related to data are stored.
-As we know that the data has been considered a very crucial part of any system, there must exist some platform that can help in processing and managing the data.
+Every application that works with data requires a database to store all the data-related to the application.
+Since data is a critical part of any system, a platform must exist to aid in processing and managing the data.
 The data type may be defined as a kind of data.
 In simple terms, the variable that is assigned with one of the data types can store the value of that data type only.
-For instance, if any variable is supposed to store the integer values only then in all the cases it will store the integer value only.
-If the user tries to feed the value of different data types in that variable, it will lead to the error.
+For instance, if any variable is supposed to store the integer values only, then in all the cases, it will store the integer value only.
+If the user tries to feed the value of different data types in that variable, it will lead to an error.

 Different PostgreSQL Data Types